COVID-19 RESPONSE: Feeding Our Community

 Springfield Country Club and Caring for Friends Partnership

-Springfield Country Club is partnering with Caring for Friends to help them deliver on their mission to provide meals to homebound seniors and disabled, the homeless, and families with children in need in the 5-county Philadelphia region.
+Springfield Country Club partnered with Caring for Friends to help them deliver on their mission to provide meals to homebound seniors and disabled, the homeless, and families with children in need in the 5-county Philadelphia region.
 During the coronavirus pandemic, the local nonprofit is efficiently providing food, health checks, and friendship to our most at-risk populations to reduce travel and limit crowd size to relieve hunger, contain disease, and prevent civil unrest.

 With the support of a generous fresh food donations from preferred vendors including Performance Food Group, we are able to make over 1,000 meals every day.